wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data.md

 }
 ```

-## And can be used in Integration tests
+## .. and can be used in Integration tests!

-Test Data Builders are great for unit tests, but how about integration tests when in the set up phase of a test data needs to be inserted into the database?
-Can we use this types of classes as well here?
-The answer is - of course!
+Test Data Builders are excellent for unit tests, but what about integration tests?
+In the setup phase of an integration test, we often need to insert data into the database.
+Can we also use these types of classes for that purpose?
+The answer is - absolutely!

-Let's say that we would like to write an integration test for a custom repository method (in a Spring Data repository).
-For example, we have a method to get the count of deliveries of a certain food:
+Let's assume we want to create an integration test for a custom repository method in a Spring Data repository.
+For instance, we have a method to retrieve the count of deliveries for a specific type of food:

 ```java
 import org.springframework.data.jpa.repository.JpaRepository;